 Registered industrial designs protect the special outward appearance (the “design”) of a product or a part thereof.
 There are two simultaneous systems, (a) the national design law system, (b) the Community design law system, which protects also a design, which is not registered, and (c) the International design law system, which on the basis of the Hague system of designs, gives one the possibility to gain protection in a number of contracting states.

 The registered industrial design is a property right granted by the government for the outward appearance of a product.
-It is granted without substantive official examinations through registration with the Austrian Patent Office (national design) or with the Office for Harmonisation in the Internal Market (Trade Marks and Designs) (OHIM).
+It is granted without substantive official examinations through registration with the Austrian Patent Office (national design) or with the European Union Intellectual Property Office (Trade Marks and Designs) (EuIPO).
 The non-registered Community design also arises without application, but only offers more restricted protection.